To touch people’s lives in a positive way and to provide a sense of well-being to those we meet.

 A psychotherapist by training and practice, Candy was drawn to dog therapy as a way to bring together two passions in her life: dogs and helping others in a therapeutic role.
 "What more could anyone ask for than seeing an elderly resident beaming from ear to ear as Lily enters her apartment?
 Or hearing a child say, 'I'm so glad I'm a human because that way I get to pet Eddie.’"
 Candy is certified with Eddie, a goofy, fun-loving golden doodle and just recently retired her sweet and gentle Lily, a Bernese Mountain Dog.
 Candy joined Pets & People in 2014, and joined the board in 2016 where she has served as both secretary and president.
 In addition to her therapeutic experience, Candy holds an MBA, with specialty in health service administration.
 Thus, she brings us a depth of business and social services experience.
 She also served as executive director of two non-profits and, as an entrepreneur, developed and managed a company that provided qualitative market research consulting to major pharmaceutical and life science corporations.

 When Martha joined Pets & People in 2011, she quickly answered a call for help with the info line and then joined the board in 2012.
-She is past secretary to the board and currently serves as vice president and Director of Volunteers.
+She is past secretary to the board and currently serves as Director of Volunteers.
 One of her proudest accomplishments for Pets & People is recruiting and working with her husband Bob to develop a relational database to track volunteer teams and facilities.
 With degrees in nutrition and biochemistry and an MBA, Martha has designed programs in nutrition for the elderly and also Head Start initiatives for children.
-She loves visiting both old and young with her sweet beagle basset Greta and her 16-pound, self-assured tabby cat Daniel and cannot think of a more rewarding way to volunteer her time.
+She loves visiting both old and young with her sweet beagle basset Greta, her cocky little Scottish Terrier Bridget and her 15-pound, self-assured tabby cat Daniel and cannot think of a more rewarding way to volunteer her time.
 She loves that she gets to hear a veteran in rehab say of Daniel “when you bring him, you bring a little piece of home” or a child struggling in school admit “when Greta comes, it turns my day around”.

 Joel Wolff, PhD

 Joel joined Pets & People in 2005 having done pet therapy work with another organization since 1995.
-Joel joined the board in 2007 and served as president from 2010 to 2018.
+Joel joined the board in 2007 and served as president from 2010 to 2018 and is currently Vice President.
 Joel has been instrumental in organizing Pets & People’s involvement in the annual Christmas in the City Event.
 As with many volunteers, Pets & People is a family affair for Joel; he and his wife, Penny, and their coterie of retrievers are active in therapy work at libraries and de-stress events as well as dog obedience, rally, field, and dog rescue.
-Professionally, Joel works in computer and infrastructure support and serves as webmaster and general tech support for the board.
+Professionally, Joel works in computer and infrastructure support and general tech support for the board.